 Most importantly, setup is a breeze.
 This is a plug-and-play device that allows you to connect with the press of a button.
 All you need to do is press the WPS button found on most modern routers, then RE repeater button on the TP-Link extender and bish bash bosh, you’ve sorted out your signal issue.

-Workhorse WiFi extenders either take up space on your desk or hog the powerboard entirely, but the TP-Link RE200 V3 is a gracious roommate.
+Workhorse WiFi boosters either take up space on your desk or hog the powerboard entirely, but the TP-Link RE200 V3 is a gracious roommate.
 There are more economical options with power passthrough (more on those in a second), but this model is easily one of the slimmest of its kind.

-TP-Link’s tiny booster might not have all the fancy bits on bobs offered by the extenders above, but by golly does it make do with what it’s got.
+TP-Link’s tiny WiFi booster might not have all the fancy bits on bobs offered by the extenders above, but by golly does it make do with what it’s got.

 At a cheap-as-chips price, this little goer will get you up to 300Mbps on a single-band connection.